mspass-team/mspass/README.md

     docker exec -it mspass-worker pyspark \
       --conf "spark.mongodb.input.uri=mongodb://mspass-master/test.myCollection?readPreference=primaryPreferred" \
       --conf "spark.mongodb.output.uri=mongodb://mspass-master/test.myCollection" \
+      --conf "spark.master=spark://mspass-master:7077" \
       --packages org.mongodb.spark:mongo-spark-connector_2.11:2.4.1

-* The two `--conf` options specify the input and output database collections.
-The MongoDB server is running on `mspass-master`, so the url should point to that on both cases.
-Please substitute `test` and `myCollection` with the database name or collections name desired.
+* The three `--conf` options specify the input, output database collections, and the Spark master.
+The Spark master and the MongoDB server are running on `mspass-master`, so the urls should point to that in both cases.
+Please substitute `test` and `myCollection` with the database name or collection name desired.
 * The `--packages` option will setup the MongoDB Spark connector environment in this Python session.

 Please refer to [this documentation](https://docs.mongodb.com/spark-connector/master/python-api/) for more details about the MongoDB Spark connector.